smumriak/AppKid/README.md

-# SwiftyFan
+# AppKidDemo

-SwiftyFan is an application written in swift that aims to provide simple and convenient interface to control PWM fans on the given computer.
+AppKidDemo is an application written in swift that aims to provide simple and convenient interface to control PWM fans on the given computer.

 ## Getting Started
 #### Dependencies and environment setup